W7k-J/W7k-J.github.io/w7kTools/Drafter.md

 ### Problems not on To-Do List:

-Full support for older versions (2020, 2021, a few in 2022) - You are able to download the tool, but some buttons might not work (for example title lines, tags, legends1)
+Full support for older versions (2020, 2021, a few in 2022) - You are able to download the tool, but some buttons might not work (for example title lines, tags, legends)

 Your support will help improve this app!

-This toolset will grow in time!
+This tool set will grow in time!
 Your support will keep it alive and kicking!
 Please don't hesitate to contact me with a feedback or ideas of new features.

 <br>
 <div class="backToTools">